nkcr/WebIndex/lib/HTML extraction/README.md

 callback(content, block_id, html_tag, dom_level, is_formatting)
 ```

-The `dom_level` starts at 1 in the body as is incremented for each level.
+The `dom_level` starts at 1 in the body and is incremented for each level.
-The `is_sequential` indicates that the content is part of an already existing
+The `is_formatting` indicates that the content is part of an already existing
 block.
 This happens in formatting blocks.

 ## Test